 The arts are being dropped, which is extraordinarily disappointing as using the whole brain really gives people the best possible chance to achieve ultimate happiness and success.

 Yes It's True!
 You Can Change - Find What Makes You Happy!

 Dr. Bolte Taylor’s story is important not only in terms of integrating both sides of the brain, but she has also demonstrated that you can change who you are!

 When you think of this in terms of dysfunctional personalities and mental health diagnoses that have long been accepted as permanent (bipolar disorder, depression, anxiety, etc.) it becomes clear that there is no such thing as hard-wired when it comes to the brain.

 You can accomplish whatever changes you want.

 It’s only a matter of understanding how to reroute the way your brain communicates with itself, which in turn influences your sense of who you are.

-Witnessing Jill before and after her stroke clearly illustrates that you can become whoever you want to be…
+Witnessing what happened to Jill before and after her stroke clearly illustrates that you can radically alter who you are.

 This includes freeing yourself from mental health issues and neurocognitive challenges.
 How amazing is that?

-So to answer that question – what makes you happy?
+So to answer the question – what makes you happy?
 Well, that really depends on you.
-At Fraley & Associates we help people find their unique path to wellness.
+At Fraley & Associates, we help people find their unique path to wellness.
 Give us a call today to start the process.